Starlight components and misc

 This code block has a title!
 HJ made the component.
 Isn't she neat?

-As of November 2023, Starlight now supports adding titles to code blocks; however, the title is styled to appear in a tab.
+As of November 2023, Starlight now supports adding titles to code blocks, but the title is styled to appear in a tab.
 Also, to use the Starlight title, you must specify a programming language.

 I mean, at least it works by default now, right?

-By default, a Starlight code block will be rendered as a terminal window if a shell scripting language is used (e.g., bash, shell, zsh).
-Titles are styled differently in this context.
+By default, a Starlight code block will be rendered as a terminal window if a shell scripting language is used (for example, bash

 For example: